 The Promise of Half Hour’s Peace

-My baby was sleeping sweetly and soundly in her pushchair – and mercifully (my regular readers will know what a rarity this is!).
-And I was very much looking forward to a cup of in peace.
-I don’t think that quite conveys the depth of my anticipation, so allow me to elaborate: I literally never get to sit down with a hot drink during the day.
-My little Devil-Pixie does not nap.
+My baby was – mercifully – sleeping sweetly and soundly in her pushchair (regular readers will know what a rarity this is!).
+And I was very much looking forward to a cup of coffee in peace.
+I don’t think that quite conveys the depth of my anticipation – my little Devil-Pixie does not nap: I literally never get to sit down with a hot drink during the day.

-I swear she seems to think that I’m scheming with the Sleep-Gods to diminish her wake-time – which for a precocious and inquisitive toddler is the cruelest of conspiracies.
+I swear she seems to think that I’m scheming with the Sleep-Gods to diminish her wake-time – which for an inquisitive toddler is, naturally, the cruelest of conspiracies.

-Alas, she does not understand that I simply have washing to fold, toys to tidy, a business to run, breath to catch, etcetera.
+But, she does not understand that I have washing to fold, toys to tidy, a business to run, breath to catch, etcetera.

 In front of me was a lady with a toddler in a trolley.
 The little boy (I’d place him at about two years old), was chattering.
 He was barely audible over the clinking of crockery and the low hum of murmuring around us.
-I was watching the toddler and smiling at him – when once I would have been quite oblivious/unmoved, I occasionally surprise myself by finding well-behaved children quite adorable these days.
+I was watching the toddler and smiling at him.

 Imagine my horror when the mother shrieked at the little lad to ‘shut up’.
 It was not just once, either.
 She bawled him out until his sweet face registered embarrassment and he was silenced; and then she shouted some more.